What are the day to day operations of this route?

 What type of vehicle do I need?

-The current owner services this route using a 2012 Isuzu NPR Box Truck (110k miles) and a 2007 Isuzu NPR Box Truck (180k miles) that are included in the purchase.
+The current owner services this route using a 2012 Isuzu NPR Box Truck (110k miles) and a 2007 Isuzu NPR Box Truck (180k miles) that are available as a separate purchase.
 Total estimated value is $20,000.
 When considering an additional truck purchase, Routes For Sale recommends MAG Trucks.

 What is the Gross vs the Net income?